p-schaefer/IntegratedHydrology/README.md

 # or the input pkg.

 # These can be large and take up a lot of room, so consider whether they are needed before storing.
-# Having the raster available does increase the computation time of fasttrib_points().
+# Having the raster available does decrease the computation time of fasttrib_points().

 dw_time<-system.time(
   Processed_HW<-prep_weights(